jmscslgroup/libpanda/README.md

 ## Examples
 ### simplecan
-Minimal example showing a minimal implementation of classes Panda::Usb and Panda::Can `$ sudo ./simplecan`
+Minimal example showing a minimal implementation of classes Panda::Usb and Panda::Can (no GPS)

+`$ sudo ./simplecan`

 ### simplegps
-Minimal example showing a minimal implementation of classes Panda::Usb and Panda::Gps `$ sudo ./simplegps`
+Minimal example showing a minimal implementation of classes Panda::Usb and Panda::Gps (no CAN)

+`$ sudo ./simplegps`

 ### panda
-Barebones example showing a minimal implementation of class Panda::Handler, utilizing Panda::Usb, Panda::Can, and Panda::Gps `$ sudo ./panda`
+Barebones example showing a minimal implementation of class Panda::Handler, utilizing Panda::Usb, Panda::Can, and Panda::Gps

+`$ sudo ./panda`

 ### pandaSetTime